Yandex Cloud

 • Get database logs.

-Managed Service for PostgreSQL takes on time-consuming PostgreSQL infrastructure administration tasks:
+Managed Service for PostgreSQL takes over time-consuming PostgreSQL infrastructure administration tasks:

 • Monitors resource usage.